Wizards of Waverly Place (soundtrack): Critical reception

 In response to the soundtrack, Stephen Thomas Erlewine of AllMusic recognized Wizards for its "teen revamps of boomer classics that parents can enjoy too".
 He also stated that the album is "agreeable" and that Selena Gomez "inevitably stands out from the pack".
 However, Erlewine said: "the dang-awful version of America's "You Can Do Magic" by Drew Seeley is sunk by its hyper-claustrophobic rhythms, the biggest rearrangement of a tune here and easily the worst cut."

 Singles

-"Magic" by Selena Gomez is a digital single on the iTunes Store.
-The song was released on July 21, 2009 as part of the Radio Disney iTunes Pass.
+"Magic" by Selena Gomez was released on July 21, 2009 as part of the Radio Disney iTunes Pass, serving as a promotional single for the soundtrack.
 "Magic" premiered on Radio Disney and a music video to Disney Channel on July 24.
 The song's music video has Gomez singing into a microphone with bright and flamboyant background, as well as including clips from Wizards of Waverly Place: The Movie.
 "Magic" debuted at no. 61 in the Billboard Hot 100 with 42,000 downloads.

-Billie Eilish and her record-producer brother, Finneas, acknowledged a connection between her single "Bad Guy" and Gomez's version of "Everything Is Not What It Seems" in a Rolling Stone interview in December 2019.
+Billie Eilish and her record-producer brother, Finneas, acknowledged a connection between her single "Bad Guy" and Gomez's "Everything Is Not What It Seems" in a Rolling Stone interview in December 2019.